as3ng/UIUCTF/Forensics/Tablet 2/README.md

 <img src="images/img1.png" />

-This challenge is part of the previous challenge but there are hidden informations that should be extracted and retrieved according to the description.
+This challenge is part of the previous challenge, another `iOS Mobile Forensic` but there are hidden informations that should be extracted and retrieved according to the description.

 # Analysis